euniceumutoni/capstone2.html/README.md

 # capstone2.html
-Project used using HTML, CSS, and Javascript
+Project used using HTML, and CSS

 ### What it is